JackFram/ralm-sys/README.md

 --retriever \
 --cache
 ```
+In our experiments, the options of `$MODEL_NAME` are
+- gpt2-medium
+- meta-llama/Llama-2-7b-hf
+- meta-llama/Llama-2-13b-hf
+- meta-llama/Llama-2-70b-hf (Requires 4 A100-80G GPUs)
+- facebook/opt-1.3b

 ### Evaluate RaLMSpec with Prefetch (P):
 To run RaLMSpec with Pretech enabled, use the following command: